-Sailors becoming Hospital Corpsmen at A School in San Antonio, TX - families, friends and loved ones, join in!
+Sailors becoming Hospital Corpsmen at A School in San Antonio, TX - best rating in the Navy!
+The Hospital Corps is the Navy's only enlisted Corps and the most decorated in the Navy.
+Families, friends and loved ones, join in!

 Location: San Antonio, TX

-and ALL the info is relevant to your sailor's future HM experience.
+ALL the info at these links is relevant to your corpsman.

 PROGRAM DURATION: The actual time that a Sailor physically spends at the HM school in Fort Sam Houston, TX is 96 days.
 The Sailor is in the seat, learning, Mondays through Fridays for 70 actual instructional days.
 The course covers emergency medical technician training, nursing skills, knowledge specific to the Navy Hospital Corps, and clinicals.